cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.2.1 =
+* Quick update to fix error with All-time combined with views breaking the plugin.

 = 2.2.0 =
 * Featured Image is generated for the user automatically if not present and if there's an image attached to the post.
 * Range feature Today option changed.
 Replaced with Last 24 hours.